flywheel-apps/bids-app-template/README.md

 [BIDS Apps](https://bids-apps.neuroimaging.io/about/) into
 [Flywheel Gears](https://github.com/flywheel-io/gears/tree/master/spec).

-To create a new BIDS App gear using this template click on "Uset this template" above and then edit `run.py`, `manifest.json`, `Dockerfile` and other files as necessary to create your gear.
+To create a new BIDS App gear using this template click on "Use this template" above and then edit `run.py`, `manifest.json`, `Dockerfile` and other files as necessary to create your gear.
 Python modules in `utils/` provide features to help set up the data to run on, call the BIDS App command, and then get the results into the output folder.
 This template